-You know those tall magazine holders you can get at office supply stores, with one side slanted so you can easily pull the periodicals out?
-Well, you can make something like that at home yourself for a fraction of the cost.
-It’s a really fun, easy project, and the end result works well (I’ve had the one in the photo for years, and it’s held up nicely).
+You know those tall magazine holders you can get at office supply stores?
+The ones with one side slanted so you can easily pull the periodicals out?
+Well, you can make your own magazine holder at home yourself for a fraction of the cost.
+It’s a really fun, easy project, and the end result works well.
+I’ve had the one in the photo for years, and it’s held up nicely.
 And once you’ve done the cutting, you can turns kids loose on this project.

 You’ll need a cereal box, possibly some additional thin cardboard, scissors or a blade to cut through cardboard, a ruler and (optionally) some kind of paper to wrap it in.